David Gulpilil: Recognition and awards

 Gulpilil was appointed a Member of the Order of Australia (AM) in 1987, and the Centenary Medal in 2001.

 He twice received the AACTA/AFI Award for Best Actor in a Leading Role, for The Tracker in 2002 and Charlie's Country in 2014.
 He was also nominated for this award in 1977 for Storm Boy.
 Gulpilil was nominated for the AFI Award for Best Actor in a Supporting Role for Rabbit-Proof Fence in 2002.
 In 2003, he was awarded the inaugural Don Dunstan Award at the Adelaide Film Festival.

 He was nominated for the Helpmann Award for Best Male Actor in a Play in 2004 for the stage production Gulpilil.
 A portrait of Gulpilil by Craig Ruddy won the 2004 Archibald Prize, Australia's best-known art prize.

 In 2013 Gulpilil was the recipient of the Red Ochre Award, which is awarded annually by the Australia Council for the Arts to an outstanding Indigenous Australian (Aboriginal Australian or Torres Strait Islander) artist for lifetime achievement.

 In May 2014, Gulpilil won a Best Actor award at the Cannes Film Festival for his performance in Rolf de Heer's film Charlie's Country.
 The award was in the Un Certain Regard section, a part of the festival that emphasises original, individual points of view and innovative film-making.

 In 2019, Gulpilil was honoured with the lifetime achievement award at the 2019 NAIDOC Awards, and the Premier's Award for Lifetime Achievement in the South Australian Ruby Awards.

 In June 2021, Ngarrindjeri-Arrernte artist Thomas Readett created a huge permanent mural on the eastern wall of the Tandanya National Aboriginal Cultural Institute in Adelaide.
 Featuring hand-painted black-and-white images representing Gulpilil's early career and later life, the mural was commissioned by ABCG Film, in partnership with Tandanya, Arts South Australia, Department of the Premier and Cabinet and Screen Australia.

 During the Vision Splendid Outback Film Festival at Winton, Queensland in June 2021, Gulpilil was honoured with a star on Winton's Walk of Fame.

 In August 2021, Tandanya mounted an exhibition entitled Djungi Gulpilil (Gulpilil family), featuring the work of many artists in his family, including his twin sister, one of his wives and his brother, as well as his own paintings.
-The exhibition was expressly created to honour and celebrate his life, and to bring him comfort as he is being treated a long way from home, yearning for "culture, language and kin".
+The exhibition was expressly created to honour and celebrate his life and to bring him comfort as he is being treated a long way from home, yearning for "culture, language and kin".

-At the 11th AACTA Awards, to be held on 8 December 2021, Gulpilil will be officially awarded the Longford Lyell Award for his contribution to the Australian film industry; he had informally received the award at his home a month earlier.
-His face will be projected onto the Sydney Opera House in the evening of the award ceremony.
+At the 11th AACTA Awards, to be held on 8 December 2021, Gulpilil was officially awarded the Longford Lyell Award for his contribution to the Australian film industry; he had informally received the award at his home a month earlier.
+His face was projected onto the Sydney Opera House in the evening of the award ceremony.